 It was an absurd request.
 Her large family had already eaten a mountain of food from the breakfast buffet, and now she was not only flouting the hotel rules by taking more food with her – but she was actually demanding that the waitress package it up for her.

 Sidenote: I’m certainly no ardent conformist.
 I’m naughty too.
-I like to challenge rules and authority and see what I can get away with, it was her behaviour that’s the main focus here.
+I like to challenge rules and authority and see what I can get away with, it was her behaviour that was the main focus here.

 Sinister levels of snobbery emanated from this gluttonous, arrogant being as she dismissed the girl nonchalantly with a contemptuous hand gesture while repeating loudly: “Go away and do your job, I don’t want to hear from you anymore!”

 The poor girl was clearly holding back tears as she cleared my table just minutes later.